 Site Liaisons and Head Coaches – please review our Site Readiness Checklist.

 All coaches, check out the Coach Pre-Season Checklist and get ready for a fun season!
-To stay on track and look ahead during the season, please refer to our In-Season Checklist here.
+To stay on track and look ahead during the season, please refer to our In-Season Checklist here (to be updated by September 1st!)

 All GOTR coaches MUST be trained.
-All training will be available online for this Spring 2021 season!
-You will receive an automated training invitation starting January 11, 2021 once your coach registration is complete.
-Please email our Manager of Programs, Christina Lambacher, with any questions at email@example.com.
+All training will be available online for this Fall 2021 season!
+You will receive an automated training invitation starting July 16, 2021 once your coach registration is complete and you are assigned to a team.
+Please email our Manager of Programs, Christina Lambacher, with any questions at firstname.lastname@example.org.

 Are you coaching at a community center, apartment complex, or other community based site?
 Check out our Community Site Coaching Tips sheet, written by a veteran community site coach!